• Skip to main content

 Accessibility Option in System Preferences on Mac

-On the next screen, select Mouse & Trackpad option in the left side-menu.
-In the right-section, select Ignore built-in trackpad when mouse or wireless trackpad is present option.
+3. On the next screen, select Mouse & Trackpad in the left side-bar and select Ignore built-in trackpad when mouse or wireless trackpad is present option.

 Ignore Built-in Trackpad When Mouse or Wireless Trackpad is Present Option on Mac

-After this change, the Trackpad on your MacBook will be Automatically disabled, whenever it detects that an external Mouse is plugged-in to it.
+After this, the Trackpad on your MacBook will be Automatically disabled, whenever it detects an external Mouse being plugged-in to it.

 When you Unplug the Mouse from your MacBook, the Trackpad will be Automatically enabled and you will be able to use it.